RysteQ/Stacky/ReadMe.md

 ﻿# Stacky

 Stacky is a stack based interpreted language that I made in a few hours as a stepping stone in my journey to interpreters.
-Stacky is a simple language, only compromising of 19 instructions with 16 of them requiring no operands at all with the stack being 64 kilobytes in size.
+Stacky is a simple language, only compromising of 21 instructions with 18 of them requiring no operands at all and the stack being 64 kilobytes in size.

 The instructions are as follows